michelleezhang/ludobots/README.md

 Each time a new joint and link pair is generated, a random boolean value is also generated to decide whether or not that link will have a sensor.
 Sensor neurons are added only for the links for which this boolean is set to True.
 The link is colored green if the sensor boolean is True, and blue otherwise.
 Random values for the entire program were generated using the random module.

+Random robot generation occurs in the solution.py file.

 # robot evolution

 Evolution was simulated by mutating the randomly generated robots at each generation.
 The type of mutation made was randomly determined.
 The possible types of mutations were: